-The phone rings and a telemarketer pitches you steady work after you graduate from the technical school he represents.
+The phone rings and a telemarketer pitches you steady work after you graduate from the technical school they represent.
 A billboard promises a world of opportunities with a certificate from a retraining program at a private business school.
 A friend raves about how a vocational program in allied health has brought her steady work.

-Certainly these career-training schools -- whether they call themselves trade schools, vocational schools, technical colleges or career colleges -- are needed.
-"Public two-year and four-year schools don't have sufficient capacity," says Anthony Carnevale, director of the Center on Education and the Workforce at Georgetown University.
+These career-training schools -- whether they call themselves trade schools, vocational schools, technical colleges or career colleges -- certainly are needed.
+"Public two-year and four-year schools don't have sufficient capacity," said Anthony Carnevale, director of the Center on Education and the Workforce at Georgetown University.
 "These proprietary schools tend to be much more focused on learning that leads to gainful employment in a particular occupation."